AmirYunus/GA_DSI_Project_3/README.md

 # Testing Against r/nottheonion

-`r/nottheonion` is a subreddit that posts news that it is ridiculours that people thought it was fake.
+`r/nottheonion` is a subreddit that posts news that it is ridiculous that people thought it was fake.
 It is not surprising if our model will predict more false positive that usual as the wordings will tend towards being fake.

 Surprisingly, our model did well by accurately identifying 96.99% of posts as real as compared to the 0.03% false positives (Type I error).
 This could be due to the large training size we provided into our model.